Shuttleton, New South Wales

 Shuttleton is an Australian ghost town located in the Parish of Hume, County of Mouramba, New South Wales.
 The former village site is 29 km (18 miles) west-south-west of Nymagee.
+The area in which it lies is treated as part of Nymagee for postal and statistical purposes.

 It was founded in expectation of population growth following the discovery of gold in the district and nearby copper deposits.
-An outcrop of copper ore was discovered by prospector, John 'Jacky' Owen, an Aboriginal man, in late 1900; he had previously discovered gold at Gilgunnia.
-Owen was either employed by or working in partnership with Thomas Shuttle, who was living in the area as the caretaker of the Government Tank, at Crowl or Sandy Creek—both names were used because "crowl" was the local Aboriginal word meaning "sandy"—a watering place on a travelling stock route.
+An outcrop of copper ore was discovered by prospector, John 'Jacky' Owen, an Aboriginal man, in late 1900; he had previously discovered reef gold at Gilgunnia.
+Owen was either employed by or working in partnership with Thomas Shuttle, who was living in the area as the caretaker of the Government Tank, at Crowl or Sandy Creek—both names were used because "crowl" is derived from the local Aboriginal word meaning "sandy"—a watering place on a travelling stock route.
 Shuttle is credited as being the co-discoverer and it is he who took out the first mining lease in the area, known as "Shuttle's".
 However, it was on another lease—held by Eason, Mooney, and Osmetti—further north of the other leases, that the richest discovery was made, in February 1901, creating the need for a permanent settlement.

 The new village of Shuttleton was proclaimed on 15 July 1902.
 The original settlement had been called (informally) Crowl Creek; it was subsequently named Shuttleton, after Thomas Shuttle, who was still exploring his lease in search of copper, around the time that site for the village was selected in 1901.
 There was a family by the name of Shuttle in the village, for many years afterwards.
 Thomas Shuttle died, still living in the area, in 1928.
 It seems that Jacky Owen did not prosper from his discovery but he also lived to an old age.

 By mid-1903, mining was in full swing and reverberatory smelters were under construction.
 The village had 330 to 350 inhabitants, a post office, police station, public school, two hotels, stores and other businesses.
 A wave of personal bankruptcies in the village suggests that its initial prosperity was short lived.
+However, by September 1905 there were over 1,000 inhabitants.
 In 1913, a day of horse racing took place there.
 The village had a market garden operated by ethnic-Chinese.